 There's nothing quite as fun as bringing the gang back together.
 Jeff Goldblum, Sam Neil, and Laura Dern are all returning to the dinosaur franchise for Jurassic World 3: Dominion.
 The pre-historic beasts are now out in the wild, away from the insular parks that kept them hostage.
 Prepare for carnage and familiar faces.

 Yes, there have already been six of these action-packed blockbusters, and the series continues for good reason.
 Tom Cruise was born to do death-defying stunts, and this series is full of them.
 This time around, he's joined by series newcomers Hayley Atwell and Pom Klementieff, while Ving Rhames, Henry Czerny, Simon Pegg, Rebecca Ferguson, Vanessa Kirby, and Angela Bassett all reprise their roles from previous movies.
 Christopher McQuarrie is back in the director's chair, and a sequel – Mission: Impossible 8 – is already dated for July 2023.

 Release date: Unknown

 Alicia Vikander returns as Lara Croft for another adventure.
-We know very, very little about the upcoming video-game adaptation, but Ben Wheatley has been hired to direct, with the script coming from Amy Jump, Wheatley's longtime collaborator and partner.
-Filming was set to take place in a variety of countries across the globe – including Finland and Chine – but has since been whittled down to just England and South Africa.
-Still, fingers crossed we get the same epic story – perhaps with a little more green screen.
+We know very, very little about the upcoming video-game adaptation, but Ben Wheatley has dropped out as director, with Misha Green (Lovecraft Country) replacing him.
+Filming was set to take place in a variety of countries across the globe, but was later whittled down to just England and South Africa.
+Now, with the director change, everything's unknown, but hopefully some good news will come soon.